Agnes Schnabl

 From 2021 to 2023, she was a scholarship recipient of the Forum Dirigieren program of the German Music Council, as part of which she worked with Yuval Weinberg and Bernhard Schmidt and conducted the MDR Radio Choir, the SWR Vokalensemble, the Philharmonic Choir Berlin and Canta Nova Saar.
 In 2022, she assisted Justin Doyle with the Klangkosmos Schütz 22 project, a collaboration between four German state youth choirs and members of the RIAS Chamber Choir Berlin.

-As part of her university education and external training, she has worked with the Zürcher Singakademie, the Slovenian Philharmonic Choir, the Saxon State Opera Choir Dresden, the City Theater Choir Klagenfurt, the University Orchestra of the Mozarteum Salzburg, the Orchestra for New Music of the University of Music and Performing Arts Graz, and their film music orchestra, and conducted in opera and operetta productions.
+As part of her university education and external training, she has worked with the Zürcher Singakademie, the Slovenian Philharmonic Choir, the Saxon State Opera Choir Dresden, the City Theater Choir Klagenfurt, the Nova Era Vocalensemble, the University Orchestra of the Mozarteum Salzburg, the Orchestra for New Music of the University of Music and Performing Arts Graz, and their film music orchestra, and conducted in opera and operetta productions.
 She received musical guidance from Hans-Christoph Rademann, Steven Sametz, Johann Van der Sandt, Robert Sund, Morten Schuldt-Jensen, Josep Vila i Casanas, Maria Goundorina, Erwin Ortner and Thomas Caplin through master classes.

 Agnes has been active as a singer in the Terzett Lerchenschnabl and the Terzett 3 Schnablinge, ensembles that have won multiple awards in various competitions.
 In addition to classical music, she has a deep passion for folk music.
 Due to her family background, she maintains a special connection to the Slovenian Carinthian song tradition.